Empire State of Mind: Original video

 The music video for "Empire State of Mind" was directed by Hype Williams.
 The video, which was filmed on location, features black-and-white images of New York City intercut with full-color shots of Jay-Z and Keys performing in Times Square.
 "Empire State of Mind"'s music video began filming on September 29, in Tribeca and around Ground Zero, and was released on October 30, 2009.
 Keys praised the music video and said that the video has all the key elements of a homage to her hometown.

-The music video opens with black and white images of locations in New York being shown in the form of a slideshow.
-The slideshow is then intercut with a black and white clip of Jay-Z, wearing a Yankees cap and a vest with no sleeves, performing the song on a street in front of apartment buildings.
+The music video opens with black-and-white images of locations in New York being shown in the form of a slideshow.
+The slideshow is then intercut with a black-and-white clip of Jay-Z, wearing a Yankees baseball cap and a vest with no sleeves, performing the song on a street in front of apartment buildings.
 Then the video begins to rotate from images of New York being shown briefly, to clips of Jay-Z singing "Empire State of Mind" in several locations with different outfits.
-Images shown include a monument to John D. Rockefeller, Jr., street signs and stairwells leading to subway stations.
+Images shown include a monument to John D. Rockefeller Jr., street signs and stairwells leading to subway stations.

 The video then shows black and white clips of Keys, who is wearing large hoop-earrings with high heels, a black shirt and pants, playing a Yamaha piano that has an image of the Statue of Liberty on it.
 She is singing her verse of the song in a street at night while cars drive by.
 Keys' performance is then intercut with aerial views of skyscrapers and clips of the Yankee Stadium, clips of the New York City Police Department (NYPD), and NYPD cars and logos.
 Some people, such as ones who are walking around New York or wearing Yankee emblems, have their faces shown or blurred out.
 Keys and Jay-Z, both wearing sunglasses at night, are then shown performing the song together as the video continues to be intercut with clips of them performing "Empire State of Mind" individually, as well as images of New York.
 The video ends with color vision of the duo performing at night on the red glass steps forming the roof of the TKTS pavilion in Times Square.
 Interspersed are clips of Keys playing piano and views of the New York skyline.

 Alternate video

-Jay-Z's Lifestyle blog came out with an alternative video which features supermodels lip-syncing to the song in various locations in Manhattan.
+Jay-Z's Lifestyle blog came out with an alternative video which features fashion models lip-syncing to the song in various locations in Manhattan.
 The video was directed by Justin Wu.
-The New York Observer wrote of the video that "[w]e're not sure exactly what this video is promoting" but "the caliber of the cast's sheer ubiquity is impressive".
+Drew Grant, a contributor to The New York Observer, expressed uncertainty regarding the promotional message conveyed by the video.
+However, Grant acknowledged the remarkable ubiquity of the cast members, highlighting the impressive presence they collectively brought to the production.
 A blogger on Yahoo Music commented that the models "do a better job modeling clothes than miming Jigga", but concluded, however, that the video is "without a doubt the greatest lip-dub ever committed to video".